CiscoCXSecurity/sslxray/README.md

 * Updated the tlslite library to a newer version
 * Improved elliptic curve security checks
 * Fixed a bug that caused a crash during testing of MAC bits
+* Support for Python 2 and Python 3

 Version 0.1.5:
 * Project renamed from original codename to 'sslxray'